Carbon Levy on Fossil Fuels

 Prince Edward Island is actively participating in international efforts to combat climate change.
 The Province’s five-year Climate Change Action Plan provides a framework for both adapting to climate changes and to reducing greenhouse gas emissions.
 These efforts include working with the Government of Canada to introduce carbon pricing on fossil fuels in PEI.
 Carbon pricing involves:

-- A carbon levy to consumers, administered by the province; and
+- A fuel charge to consumers, administered by the federal government; and

 - An output-based pricing system administered by the federal government for large emitters, i.e. industrial facility emitting 50 kilotonnes (kt) or more of carbon dioxide equivalent (CO2e) per year.